Recording Phone Calls, Conversations, Meetings and Hearings

 Massachusetts Wiretapping Law

-Massachusetts's wiretapping law is a "two-party consent" law.
-Massachusetts makes it a crime to secretly record an in-person or telephone conversation without the consent of all parties to the conversation.
+Massachusetts's wiretapping law often referred to is a "two-party consent" law.
+More accurately, Massachusetts makes it a crime to secretly record a conversation, whether the conversation is in-person or taking place by telephone or another medium.
 See Mass.
 Gen. Laws ch.
 272, § 99.
-If you are operating in Massachusetts, you should always get the consent of all parties before recording a telephone call or conversation, unless it is absolutely clear to everyone involved that you recording (i.e., it is not "secret").
+Accordingly, if you are operating in Massachusetts, you should always inform all parties to a telephone call or conversation that you are recording, unless it is absolutely clear to everyone involved that you are recording (i.e., the recording is not "secret").
+Under Massachusetts's wiretapping law, if a party to a conversation is aware that you are recording and does not want to be recorded, it is up to that person to leave the conversation.

 This law applies to secret video recording when sound is captured.
-In a recent case, a political activist was convicted of violating the wiretapping statute by secretly recording video of a Boston University police sergeant during a political protest in 2006.
+In a 2007 case, a political activist was convicted of violating the wiretapping statute by secretly recording video of a Boston University police sergeant during a political protest in 2006.
 The activist was shooting footage of the protest when police ordered him to stop and then arrested him for continuing to operate the camera while hiding it in his coat.
 As part of the sentencing, the court ordered the defendant to remove the footage from the Internet.
-From this case, it is clear that you can violate the statute by secretly recording, even when you are in a public place.
+From this case, it appears that you can violate the statute by secretly recording, even when you are in a public place.
+However, in a 2011 case, the U.S. Court of Appeals for the First Circuit held that recording police activity in public is independently protected by the First Amendment, and that it is unconstitutional for the state to prosecute those recording the police in public under Massachusetts's wiretapping law; this ruling might protect secret as well as open recordings.

 In addition to subjecting you to criminal prosecution, violating the Massachusetts wiretapping law can expose you to a civil lawsuit for damages by an injured party.